1958 anti-Tamil pogrom: Increased communal tension

+Anti-Sri campaign

 The Sinhala Only policy led to motor vehicles bearing the Sinhala sri character on their license plates.
 In response, the Federal Party initiated the anti-Sri campaign which involved smearing tar upon the sri characters.
 This led to a wave of reprisal tarrings of Tamil offices, shops, houses, and even people in the south by Sinhalese gangs as part of a pro-Sri campaign.
 The anti-Sri campaign also became popular among Indian Tamil youths in the hill country.
-In Bogawantalawa on April 2, Indian Tamil campaigners had stoned a bus.
+Minister of Justice M. W. H. de Silva, citing police reports, recounted that in Bogawantalawa on April 2, Indian Tamil campaigners had stoned a bus.
 The bus driver took the bus to the police station, and the rioters followed.
 They continued their assault on the bus, and some attacked the police station.
 The police opened fire, killing two men.
 The now enraged crowd started attacking Sinhalese property and people.
-The violence had led to Sinhalese reprisals.
-The pro-Sri campaign began in Kahawatte on April 3.
-At that town on the same day, two Sinhalese men were stabbed and killed by two Tamil traders, and Tamil boutiques were burnt in revenge.
-The next day, a Sinhalese man was stoned to death by an Indian Tamil mob in the Hatton area.
-Bandaranaike requested Savumiamoorthy Thondaman, leader for the Ceylon Workers' Congress, to calm down the rioters.
+The violence led to Sinhalese reprisals.
+On the same day, the pro-Sri campaign began in Kahawatte.
+Two Sinhalese men were stabbed and killed by two Tamil traders there, and Tamil boutiques were burnt in revenge.
+The next day, a Sinhalese man was stoned to death in the Hatton area.
+Prime Minister Bandaranaike requested Savumiamoorthy Thondaman, leader of the Ceylon Workers' Congress, to calm down the rioters.
 Thondaman went to the area and did so successfully.

-Around the same time, 300 Sinhalese laborers of the Land Development and Irrigation Department armed themselves with blades and proceeded to the Tamil village Cheddikulam in trucks.
-Before they could reach Cheddikulam, an armed group of four Tamils had fired at the gang, and the gang retreated.
+Political influence over the police

+According to journalist Tarzie Vittachi, since the change of government following the 1956 general election, the ruling coalition politicians began exerting strong influence over the local police which lowered the morale of the police and increased the confidence of the nationalist elements in the supporter base of the ruling coalition.
+Politicians would enter police stations and demand the release of suspects held for questioning or production before a magistrate.
+Although the prime minister made a public appeal to the police to give time for the members of his government to get used to their new roles as many were new and immature politicians, the ones who made the most trouble were seasoned politicians.